Research

 Taxation in Pakistan: Challenges, Reforms, and the Case for a Scientific Approach

-In Routledge Handbook of Contemporary Pakistan (2nd ed.), Routledge, 2025
+Routledge Handbook of Contemporary Pakistan (2nd ed.), Routledge, 2025

 This chapter examines Pakistan's tax system's structural challenges and reform opportunities, highlighting its inefficiencies, inequities, and reliance on distortionary taxes.
 It advocates for a scientific approach to tax policy, emphasizing evidence-based decision-making, data-driven interventions, and institutional reforms.
 The chapter provides actionable pathways to improve tax compliance, enhance equity, and promote sustainable economic growth.